ericmao2008/EleanorsNotes/40 Slipbox/42 Zettels/polygraph techs are analogous to fortune tellers.md

 >
 > However, the problem with that, is that it presumes that individuals react in a predictable manner with specific traits associated with deception.
 In other words, the underlying "theory" is that physiological reactions will occur because of "guilty knowledge" in whatever is being investigated.

-- [I] This is a useful #fic/storyStem because when I write about the
+- [I] This is a useful #fic/storyStem because when I write about mentalist and psychic type characters, I should do it with the seriousness and earnestness that modern culture treats lie detector techs.